pip-services-content/pip-services-tags-node/doc/SenecaProtocolV1.md

 **Returns:**
 - err: Error - occured error or null for success
-- result: [Tag] - history of tags used by the party
+- party_tags: PartyTagsV1 - object with party id and recorded tags

 ### <a name="operation2"></a> Cmd: 'set_tags'

 Sets tags usage history for the specified party

 **Arguments:**
-- party_id: string - unique party id
+- party_tags: PartyTagsV1 - object with party id and recorded tags
-- tags: [Tag] - history of tags to be stored for the party

 **Returns:**
 - err: Error - occured error or null for success
-- result: [Tag] - updated history of tags used by the party
+- party_tags: PartyTagsV1 - object with party id and recorded tags

 ### <a name="operation3"></a> Cmd: 'record_tags'